-The purchase of medical equipment, supplies, and other medical items is based entirely on household reports.
-They were not included in the Medical Provider Component (MPC); therefore, all expenditure and payment data on the Other Medical event file are reported by the household.
-Data from this event file can be merged with other 2001 MEPS HC data files for the purpose of appending person-level data, such as demographic characteristics or health insurance coverage, to each Other Medical record.
+Each record on this event file represents a unique dental event; that is, a dental event reported by the household respondent.
+Counts of dental event utilization are based entirely on household reports.
+Dental events were not included in the Medical Provider Component (MPC); therefore, all expenditure and payment data on the Dental event file are reported by the household.

+Data from this event file can be merged with other 2002 MEPS HC data files for the purposes of appending person-level data such as demographic characteristics or health insurance coverage to each dental record.

-This file can also be used to construct summary variables of expenditures, source of payment, and related aspects of the purchase of medical items.
-Aggregate annual personlevel information on expenditures for other medical equipment is provided on the MEPS 2001 Full Year Consolidated Data File where each record represents a MEPS sampled person.
+This file can also be used to construct summary variables of expenditures, sources of payment, and related aspects of the dental event.
+Aggregate annual person-level information on the use of dental events and other health services use is provided on the MEPS 2002 Full Year Consolidated Data File where each record represents a MEPS sampled person.